Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

 Duke Performance Insights

-- The Blue Devils average 77.6 points per game (58th in college basketball) while allowing 59.7 per contest (107th in college basketball).
-They have a +125 scoring differential overall and outscore opponents by 17.9 points per game.
+- The Blue Devils are outscoring opponents by 17.9 points per game with a +125 scoring differential overall.
+They put up 77.6 points per game (58th in college basketball) and give up 59.7 per outing (107th in college basketball).

 South Carolina Performance Insights